MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to
-ms.date: 03/11/2024
+ms.date: 08/28/2024
 ---
-# Overview: File integrity monitoring
+# Overview - File integrity monitoring

 In the Defender for Servers plan in Microsoft Defender for Cloud, the file integrity monitoring feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.